OlZe/Functional-Chess/README.md

 > ⚠️🛠️ This project is a work in progress!
 As of now there are no releases of any kind.

 This is the game of chess implemented in [Gleam](https://gleam.run/) using a purely functional programming paradigm.
-Functionality is ensured using unit tests.
+Functionality is ensured through unit tests.

 This project has no UI or I/O. This is purely just a library to be used by other code to play chess through the public facing types/function APIs.

 The API is minimal and easy to use.
-Refer to the [online documentation](https://olze.github.io/Functional-Chess/).
+Refer to the [online documentation](https://olze.github.io/Functional-Chess/chess.html).

 ## Features

-Features marked incomplete are still being worked on.

 - [x] Start in standard starting position
 - [x] Move the figures just like in a real game